Anisotropic generalization of Stinchcombe's solution for conductivity of random resistor network on a Bethe lattice: Results

+In the isotropic case, $\sigma_{\alpha} = \sigma_{\beta} = \sigma$, one finds that Eq. (\ref{Stinch_form}) is different from our result by the factor $\Delta/p$ before the summation.
+In addition, Eq. (\ref{Stinch1}) contains the factor 5 in front of $\Delta^{2}s\left( \frac{2p-1}{p} \right)$ different to 10 we have.
+We want point out that these discrepancies play a minor numerical role in the isotropic case as will be demonstrated in the next Section.

 We now calculate the critical exponents and the anisotropy near the percolation threshold, $p \approx p_{c}$.
-The details of the calculation are shown in the Appendix C. Close the critical point the integer numbers $n_{\beta}$ and $n_{\alpha}$ are set by
+The details of the calculation are shown in Appendix C. Close to the critical point the integer numbers $n_{\beta}$ and $n_{\alpha}$ are set by

 received from the symmetry considerations, eq. (\ref{n_sigma}).
 Qualitatively, this can be explained as follows: Bethe lattice, with its origin O representing a point inside the sample, has the branching topology of the infinite cluster.
 Suppose the system is just above $p_{c}$.
-The infinite cluster should form first in the direction where the resistance to current is minimal.
+Although the formation of the spanning cluster is a topological concept, it is qualitative clear that that the physics at $p_{c}$ is dominated by singly connected bonds that are present on all length scales, which made Skal and Shklovskii \cite{SkalShklovski} and de Gennes \cite{deGennes1} to postulate that within each box of size of the correlation length $\xi$ there is only one chain of bonds that connects its opposite edges, see also \cite{Stauffer}.
+Thus, it is possible to associate the average direction of these chains with the average direction of the infinite cluster, which should be the direction where the resistance to current is minimal.
 For the case when the occupation probability $p$ is the same in all directions, the direction dependent percolation probability can only be achieved if the fraction of bonds of one kind is larger than another.
 Indeed, the isotropic percolation probability $P = 1 - R^{z}$, where $R<1$ is the probability to have the finite cluster \cite{Stauffer}, can be generalized to the anisotropic one, $P_{\alpha}=1-R^{n_{\alpha}}$, which gives $P_{\alpha}>P_{\beta}$ if $n_{\alpha}>n_{\beta}$.
 This leads to the following conditions:

 Thus, $n_{\alpha}$ and $n_{\beta}$ are fixed by the local conductivities.